REALTOR®

 Have you ever talked someone out of buying a property and suggested renting instead simply because you didn't think it would have been a responsible financial decision for them?

-Asked by Karyn almost 10 years ago
+Asked by Karyn about 10 years ago

 No, I can't say that I have.
 When someone comes to me to buy a home I have them meet with a lender to assess their ability to purchase.
 The lender will show them the numbers and the buyer decides if they will be manageable.
 If the lender approves them we go house shopping.
 I don't look too far into their private lives.
 I know where they work and how much they can afford, it's really hard for me to tell (unless I know them personally) if buying would a bad choice.
 Also, in my market it's almost always more affordable to buy than to rent so the struggle usually comes in the form of lender approval for the loan, not the ability to pay the mortgage.
 But if the market I worked looked different, of course I would.
 It is in our code of ethics to ensure we help our clients make the best choices, even when they don't benefit us as agents in the slightest.
 Turning down a buyer or seller is a loss in the wallet but a win in reputation and a good reputation goes a lot further than a paycheck in my book.